OpenEducationAnalytics/OpenEducationAnalytics/modules/module_catalog/Ed-Fi/Readme.md

        - Set DistrictId, SchoolYear, and InstanceId only if they are applicable to your Ed-Fi instance.
     4. Run the 0_main_edfi pipeline to start using the module.

-# Things to Note
+#### Notes:

-1) For all the Ed-Fi instances, you need to create applications in the Admin App with the required permissions (Mostly, read access for all entities).
-The pipeline cna run into authorization issues if you do not have the required permissions.
+ - For all your Ed-Fi instances, create applications in the Admin App with the necessary permissions.
+Generally, read access is required for all entities.
+Failure to grant the required permissions can result in authorization issues during pipeline execution.
-2) The client secrets for all the Ed-Fi instances should be stored in Azure key vault as secrets and the name of these secrets have to be provided in the Runner_Config.json file.
-3) Always remember to publish any assets before trying to use them.
-Debug mode is only used while developing.

-### Module components
+### Module components - TO-DO

 **Sample copy:**